 - Infection with chlamydia causes about half of cases of NGU.
 Chlamydia is a germ (bacterium) that is usually caught by sexual contact with an infected person.
 You can pass chlamydia on during vaginal, anal or oral sex.

 - Various other bacteria or viruses which are sexually transmitted can cause NGU.

 - A non-infective problem is, rarely, the cause.
-For example, injury from a catheter (a thin, flexible, hollow tube), surgery to the tube between the bladder and the end of the penis (the urethra), a narrowing of the urethra (stenosis) or conditions affecting the lining of the urethra can cause inflammation.
+For example, injury from a thin, flexible tube (a catheter), surgery to the tube between the bladder and the end of the penis (the urethra), a narrowing (stenosis) of the urethra, or conditions affecting the lining of the urethra can cause inflammation.

 - No cause can be found in about 3 in 10 cases.
 STIs that are not identified by tests are probably the cause of some of these but not all.
 However, it is not possible to say which of these cases are due to infection and which are not.

 You are at higher risk of developing urethritis if you are sexually active, aged under 35 and have had a recent partner change.
 Men who have sex with men and those who have unprotected vaginal intercourse are also at higher risk.

 - A white fluid (discharge) from the end of the penis is common but does not occur in every case.

 - Pain or burning when you pass urine.
 This may be confused with a urine infection.